Tamas-Gavlider/choose-smart/README.md

 ### Features

-The website is comprised of a home page, a games page, and an instructions page.
+The website is comprised of a home page, a games page, an instructions page, and a 404 page.

 All Pages on the website are responsive and have: